Leorev01/ProductivityApp2.0/README.md

 ## 📞 Support

-If you have any questions or run into issues, please open an issue on GitHub or reach out to the development team.
+If you have any questions or run into issues:
+- Open an issue on GitHub
+- Join our Discord community (coming soon)
+- Check out the documentation wiki

 ---

-**Current Status**: This is a development version with separated frontend and backend.
-The frontend displays habit data from JSON files with basic UI interactions, while the backend provides a simple email service.
-Full integration and database persistence are planned for future releases.

-Built with ❤️ using modern web technologies.
+**Current Status**: Active development with authentication system implemented.
+Gamification features and social competitive elements are the next major milestone.
+The app is transitioning from JSON storage to a full database solution.

+Built with ❤️ for the productivity community.
+Let's make habit building fun and social! 🚀